The forgotten town of Staley

-The town of Staley, which officially existed for only fourteen years, was once located about 4 miles south of Pullman on Staley Road.
+The town of Staley, which officially existed for only 14 years, was once located about 4 miles south of Pullman on Staley Road.
 Its founders were Daniel L. and Catherine Pearl (Siler) Staley, who were married in North Carolina in 1848.
 They had five children: John Jasper (born in 1849), Lindsey Christian (1851), William Jasper (1854), Margaret Louise (1857) and Daniel Fletcher (1866).

 The family headed west in 1871, stopping in Staley, Mo., to visit Daniel’s brother Eburn, the founder of the town.
 Daniel, Catherine and their children then traveled by train to San Francisco and spent the winter and spring of 1873-74 in the Willamette Valley.
 In July, they moved to Whitman County, where they homesteaded in the Staley area, later named for their family.
 Four years later, Daniel and his sons began purchasing additional land.